ldsands/UsefulCodeSnippets/programming_languages/python/python_modules.md

     ````

 - Requests
-    - very useful to scraping websites
+    - Very useful to scraping websites
-    - some more advanced commands with requests can be found [here](https://findwork.dev/blog/advanced-usage-python-requests-timeouts-retries-hooks/)
+    - Some more advanced commands with requests can be found [here](https://findwork.dev/blog/advanced-usage-python-requests-timeouts-retries-hooks/)
-- graph-tools
+- Graph-tools
-    - this is a network visualization package that must cannot be installed using pip the instructions for installation can be found [here](https://git.skewed.de/count0/graph-tool/-/wikis/installation-instructions)
+    - This is a network visualization package that must cannot be installed using pip the instructions for installation can be found [here](https://git.skewed.de/count0/graph-tool/-/wikis/installation-instructions)
     - I use this over networkx for any networks that are very large, otherwise networkx takes a very long time to deal with large networks

 ### pywin32